Over the Edge: In Your House: Event

 The first match that aired was the tag team encounter of L.O.D.
 2000 (Hawk and Animal) and the Disciples of Apocalypse (Skull and 8-Ball).
 Control of the match went back and forth between the two teams throughout, until 8-Ball attempted to switch places with Skull.
 Droz, who was at ringside in L.O.D's corner, interfered by clotheslining 8-Ball, allowing Animal to powerslam and pin Skull.
 After that match, The Rock came out to insult the Milwaukee audience, but was attacked by Faarooq with a chair and a piledriver onto the chair.
 Commissioner Slaughter decided that The Rock would compete later in the event, despite any injury he may have suffered.

 The next match was the encounter of Steve Blackman and Jeff Jarrett.
 The two superstars fought back and forth exchanging control of the match, however, Jarrett would grab one of Blackman's arnis sticks and attempted to hit Blackman with it, however, Blackman countered and retrieved the stick and hit Jarrett with it.
 Blackman then went to the top rope to attempt an aerial technique, but Tennessee Lee hit him with the arnis stick, leading to Jarrett pinning Blackman for the win.

 The third match was the encounter of Marc Mero against a mystery opponent chosen by Sable, where if Sable's representative lost, she would have to leave the WWF.
 After Mero was introduced, Sable came out and told Mero that she did not need a man to fight for her, insisting she would fight Mero.
 Mero then lay down and allowed Sable to pin him.
 However, he reversed the pin at a two count and rolled Sable into a small package, winning the match via pinfall.
 This forced Sable to leave the WWF.

 Next, Bradshaw and Taka Michinoku fought Kaientai (Dick Togo, Men's Teioh and Sho Funaki) in a Handicap match.
 Bradshaw dominated the match by squashing all Kaientai members, but in the end Michinoku was pinned by Togo following a diving senton.

 After this, The Rock defended the Intercontinental Championship against Faarooq.
 When The Rock did not come out at first, Commissioner Slaughter gave him ten seconds to come out or lose his championship.
-The Rock eventually came out, wearing a neck brace, was attacked by Faarooq in the aisle.
+The Rock eventually came out, wearing a neck brace, and was attacked by Faarooq in the aisle.
 After they entered the ring, the two wrestlers fought back and forth.
 Faarooq delivered a Spinebuster to The Rock, who voided the pinfall attempt by placing his foot on the ring rope.
 As Faarooq argued with the referee, The Rock rolled him up into pinfall to retain the Intercontinental Championship.